-Our graduates enter veterinary or other professional schools, pursue careers in biomedical science, agribusiness, companion animal care and breeding, zoos and aquaria, or education.
+Our graduates enter veterinary or other professional schools, pursue careers in biomedical science, agribusiness, companion animal care and breeding, zoos and aquaria or education.
 To provide the necessary flexibility to achieve this diversity, students work closely with faculty advisors to individualize their programs.

-To advance our pre-veterinary program, the Department of Animal Science has established, with Tufts University School of Veterinary Medicine in Massachusetts, Massey University Veterinary School in New Zealand, and Ontario Veterinary College highly competitive programs for early acceptance/guaranteed admission to these veterinary colleges.
-For further information on these options contact the Department of Animal Science directly at (802) 656-0155 or email helen.maciejewski@uvm.edu.
+To advance our pre-veterinary program, the Department of Animal Science has established, with Tufts University School of Veterinary Medicine in Massachusetts, Massey University Veterinary School in New Zealand, Ontario Veterinary College in Guelph, Ontario and the Royal Dick School of Veterinary Studies in Edinburgh, Scotland highly competitive programs for early acceptance/guaranteed admission to these veterinary colleges.
+For further information on these options contact the Department of Animal Science directly at (802) 656-0155 or e-mail helen.maciejewski@uvm.edu.